CodeRunner5235/SteamDeck-Auto-TDP/README.md

 ```bash
 sudo systemctl start ppt20W.timer
 ```
-or reboot to start the service
+or reboot to start the service.

 **FAQ**

 Q: Will this work with my deck?

-A: Idk, my test sweet of one was my LCD deck running SteamOS 3.5.7.
-If you have that, it probably will.
-If not, let me know how it goes.
+A: It works on my test suit of one LCD deck, so your milage may very

 Q: Will this survive an update?

-A: Probably not.
+A: Nope.

 Q: Why would I use this over PowerTools?

-A: No good reason if your not overclocking the CPU.
+A: No good reason if you’re not overclocking the CPU and trying to set a higher TDP at the same time.
 Maybe you don't like decky for some reason?

 Q: I installed but the slider still says 15w